ABDULLAH-BARI-ASIF/studio/README.md

-# Q Analyzer
+# Grammalyzer

-Q Analyzer is a powerful and intuitive tool for analyzing English sentences.
+Grammalyzer is a powerful and intuitive tool for analyzing English sentences.
 Whether you're a student learning grammar or a linguist exploring sentence structure, Q Analyzer provides the insights you need.

-This application is built with Next.js and Tailwind CSS, and it uses the Google Gemini API for its analysis capabilities.
+This application is built with Next.js and Tailwind CSS, and it uses the Google Gemma 3 27B for its analysis capabilities.

 ## Features